DevDotCommunity/DDC-OS/README.md

 4. Commit the changes

 ## Deployment
-Initail release is pending.
+the release is pending.
 Once the project is ready for production, you can deploy it using Vercel or any other hosting service.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.